Trump says date, place set for North Korea summit

-WASHINGTON (Reuters) - President Donald Trump on Friday said the date and location have been set for a meeting with North Korean leader Kim Jong Un, which would be announced soon, and hinted at progress in winning the release of three Americans held in North Korea.
+WASHINGTON (Reuters) - President Donald Trump on Friday said the date and location have been set for a meeting with North Korean leader Kim Jong Un, building suspense for the unprecedented talks and hinting at progress in freeing three Americans held in North Korea.

 The White House has said the first meeting between sitting U.S. and North Korean leaders could take place in the coming weeks.
 Trump is expected to push for North Korea to give up its nuclear weapons.